AlexaCai/meet-app/README.md

 Meet app is a serverless, progressive web application (PWA) built using React (Create-React-App / CRA) and the test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events in different cities.

-Below is a list of all technical aspect in the project requierements, which all have me implemented and worked out:
+Below is a list of all technical aspects of the project requierements, which all have me implemented and worked out:

  - (to fill in)
  - (to fill in)